RoryAJames/Toronto-Housing-Absorptions/README.md

 2) Traditional univariate time series forecasting methods such as simple moving averages and ARMA.

 3) Using Facebook's Prohpet model.

+A link to the full notebook with my code and breakdown of the preprocessing steps can be found [here](https://github.com/RoryAJames/Toronto-Housing-Absorptions/blob/main/Toronto%20Housing%20Absorptions.ipynb).

 ## The Data